igorkll/SComputers_docs/SComputers/Info.md

 * port.sendTo(id, package:string) - transmits a packet to a specific port

 ### motor features
-* motor.getAvailableBatteries - the number of batteries available to the motor will be reduced, the creative motor will return math.huge
+* motor.getAvailableBatteries() - the number of batteries available to the motor will be reduced, the creative motor will return math.huge
-* motor.getCharge - returns the charge of the motor, if it reaches 0, the motor will try to take the battery and add 200-000 to the charge
+* motor.getCharge() - returns the charge of the motor, if it reaches 0, the motor will try to take the battery and add 200-000 to the charge
-* motor.getChargeAdditions - it will return how much the charge of the motor increases when it "eats" one battery(200-000) the creative motor always has a math.huge charge, the motor loses charge depending on the load, if the bearings are blocked, the engine will quickly drain all the batteries
+* motor.getChargeAdditions() - it will return how much the charge of the motor increases when it "eats" one battery(200-000) the creative motor always has a math.huge charge, the motor loses charge depending on the load, if the bearings are blocked, the engine will quickly drain all the batteries
-* motor.getChargeDelta - it will return how much charge the motor loses in 1 tick (the creative motor has 0)
+* motor.getChargeDelta() - it will return how much charge the motor loses in 1 tick (the creative motor has 0)
-* motor.getBearingsCount:number - returns the number of bearings connected to the motor
+* motor.getBearingsCount():number - returns the number of bearings connected to the motor
-* motor.isWorkAvailable:boolean -
+* motor.isWorkAvailable():boolean -
 returns true if the engine can start working at the moment (if there is a charge or something to replenish it with) the creative engine method will always return true
-* motor.maxStrength - will return the maximum power for this engine (creative 10-000, survival 1000)
+* motor.maxStrength() - will return the maximum power for this engine (creative/mini-creative 10-000, survival 1000, mini 75)
-* motor.maxVelocity - will return the maximum speed for this engine (creative 10-000, survival 500)
+* motor.maxVelocity() - will return the maximum speed for this engine (creative/mini-creative 10-000, survival 500, mini 75)
+* motor.setSoundType(type:number) - sets the engine sound type: 0 - off, 1 - standard sound. but new engine sounds will be added soon
+* motor.getSoundType():number - returns the current type of motor sound

 ### disk features
 * disk.clear() - clear the disk